Sarvesh-Kesharwani/YouInsta/README.md

    - Save/load memorized clips to/from JSON files for persistence

 4. **File-based Storage**:
-   - Use "💾 Save to File" to export memorized clips as `memorized_clips.json`
+   - Use "💾 Save to File" to export clips as `clips.json`
    - Place this file in your directory root for automatic loading with "📁 Upload"
+   - The clips.json file contains all clip entries with their memorized and watched status

 ### Configuration Management